-The One-Way Dual Language program is based on an 80/20 biliteracy instructional model where instruction begins at the time of enrollment in prekindergarten and kindergarten with 80% in Spanish and 20% in English.
-Each subsequent year there is an increase in the instruction in English until grades 3rd-5th where 50% of instruction is Spanish and 50% of instruction is in English.
-The language of instruction is dependent on the content area.
-Teachers who provide instruction in these classrooms are bilingual and/or ESL certified.
-There are 9 elementary campuses that implement this model: Jack C. Binion, O.H.
-Stowe, West Birdville, Watauga, David E. Smith, WT Francisco, Cheney Hills and The Academy of Carrie Francis Thomas.
+The One-Way Dual Language Immersion Program is based upon an 80/20 biliteracy instructional model where instruction begins at the time of enrollment in prekindergarten and kindergarten with 80% in Spanish and 20% in English.
+Each subsequent year there is an increase in the instruction in English until grades 4th and 5th where 50% of instruction is in Spanish and 50% of instruction is in English.
+The language of instruction is dependent upon the content area as designed in the DLIP language allocation plan.
+Teachers who provide instruction in these classrooms are bilingual or ESL certified.
+There are 8 elementary campuses that implement this model: Birdville, Jack C. Binion, O.H.
+Stowe, West Birdville, Watauga, David E. Smith, Cheney Hills and The Academy at Carrie Francis Thomas.